Average Driving Distance by Age and Handicap: Amateurs Vs Pros

 There aren’t any results for category 1 golfers because there were too few of them.

-While the general trend of the graph for all categories is upwards it would be dangerous to draw any conclusions due to the small dataset.
+While the general trend of the graph for all categories is upward it would be dangerous to draw any conclusions due to the small dataset.

 Women by Age